Substra/substra/references/sdk.md

     retry_timeout (int, optional): Number of seconds before attempting a retry call in case of timeout.
         Defaults to 5 minutes.

-    version (str, optional): API version, do not change it.
-Defaults to '0.0'.

     insecure (bool, optional): If True, the client can call a not-certifed backend.
 This is for development purposes.